Skip to Content

 Breezeline vs Xfinity Internet Latency (Ping)

 Both Breezeline and Xfinity deliver low latency.
-Breezeline is slightly more stable in our testing and therefore win this round.
+Breezeline is slightly more stable in our testing and therefore wins this round.

 DNS Ping Breezeline